psf/pyperf/doc/api.rst

       Update metadata of all runs of the benchmark.

-      The benchmark must contain at least one run.

       If the ``inner_loops`` metadata is already set and its value is modified, an exception is raised.